rangle/angular-training-slides/content/component.md

 <app-to-do-list heading="Things To Do"></app-to-do-list>
 ```

-Passing strings to components in this way resembles setting properties in html elements.
+Passing strings to components in this way resembles setting properties in HTML elements.

 ---
 <!-- .slide: id="components-refactoring-1" -->